 I also liked how K-9 was developed in the book.
 I wish John Leeson voiced K-9 in the audiobook, but Jon Culshaw seems to do a fairly good voice impersonation of him anyway.
 It was funny reading how K-9 worked things out, especially when trying to escape out of an air-car as he arrived at the Citadel.

 The supporting characters are well-handled in the novelization of ‘The Pirate Planet’.
-First of all, Pralix develops well from being a Zanak citizen to being a leader of the Mourners.
+First of all, Pralix develops well from being a Zanak citizen to becoming a leader of the Mourners.
 This is touched upon when Mula reflects on her brother’s change of behaviour once he’s become a Mourner leader.

 Stop!
 Yes, you heard me!
 The Mentiads aren’t called Mentiads in this story.
 They’re called the Mourners.
-I’m not sure why James Goss decided to revert naming them Mourners instead of Mentiads, although that was what Douglas Adam originally named them.
+I’m not sure why James Goss decided to revert naming them Mourners instead of Mentiads, although that was what Douglas Adams originally named them.
 I suppose it sounds better.

 Mula develops from being a meek mild-mannered woman in the story to being a gun-ho fighter during the story.
 I felt sorry for Kimus, since he seemed to be disregarded by the Doctor on his outspoken views for overthrowing the Pirate Captain.
 I wonder if James Goss didn’t like Kimus at all.

 There’s also an extended appearance of Balaton, Mula and Pralix’s grandfather in the story.
 Balaton even appears when Mula, Pralix and Romana gather together the crowds of Zanak to listen to them in overthrowing the Captain.
 Balaton is also one of the victims influenced by the Captain’s goodness.